-Sure, in order to get tags in the best units and to hunt during times when there is less competition and when elk are bugling and distracted by the rut, you will have to draw a tag and you will need a lot of points to do it.
+Sure, in order to get tags in the best units and to hunt during times when there is less competition and when elk are bugling and distracted by the rut, you will have to draw a tag and you usually need a lot of points to do it.
 But that is a different article.
 There are many units with general season or Over-the Counter (OTC) tags that offer a good chance at getting an elk, especially if you get an any sex elk tag.

 I have built up a few points trying to draw the coveted limited entry bull elk tag here in my backyard.
 But we still hunt every year with OTC tags.
 We don’t always put meat in the freezer, but we always get to spend time in beautiful country and have a great time.
 We usually see lots of game and few other hunters.
 So why are OTC tags such a big secret?

 Even Locals don’t Know about OTC Elk Tags

-I met one of my neighbors a few weeks ago after his dogs followed us home after a walk.
+I met one of my neighbors a few weeks ago after his dogs followed us home.
 I called the phone number on the dog collar and he came to pick them up.
 We talked for a while and when he mentioned he had horses, I asked him about using his horses to help pack out my next elk.
 He got pretty excited talking about elk hunting, but said he hadn’t been able to hunt in the state since he moved here five years ago because he hasn’t been able to draw a tag.

 He was very surprised to learn our state has OTC bull elk tags plus nearly 100% chance to draw on several nearby units for cow elk hunts.
 I did him two favors that day.
 I know it’s a pain to carefully read your state’s (or any state’s) Big Game pamphlet, but you may be missing out on something if you don’t.